The Lands

 At this time the Brethic Hills were once more subject to incursions from warring Eriman factions and Fenella – a fearless warrior and superb charioteer – united the estates to repel the trespassers.
 But once that had been accomplished Fenella demanded that all Brethic estates bow to her rule.
 Some agreed but many others resisted.
 Fenella thus waged war on her own kin in battles that turned the green hills red.

-The troops of Fenella were more numerous than those of the ‘rebels’ but dissenters entrenched in hilltop keeps can be very difficult to remove.
+The troops of Fenella were more numerous than those of the 'rebels' but dissenters entrenched in hilltop keeps can be very difficult to remove.
 Some sieges lasted months and looked like lasting forever.
 At this time however some of the powers of the Sword of Conquest seemed to manifest in the Talisman-Shard.
 Legend tells that Fenella would make defamatory speeches outside the walls of her rivals and her belittling words would become horrific fact as her victims in the keeps shrunk to the size of children.
 Her shrunken victims would flee the Brethic Hills for Eriman lands in which they became servants and slaves for a time.
-It is commonly held that this is how the Halflings were formed (which they say is why the Hinnic have so much in common with the Brethic).
+It is commonly held that this is how the Halflings were formed (which is why they have so much in common with the Brethic).

 It was by a combination of military prowess and fell curses that Fenella thus became overlady of all the Brethic Hills.
 With peace established Fenella then began making changes to the way in which her subjects lived.
 Dirt tracks became cobblestone roads.
 Mud hovels became stone houses.
 Iron replaced copper as the preferred metal of smiths.
 Fenella also contributed to a growth in art and literature in her realm that elevated Brethic culture over all others at the time.
 Singers and storytellers flocked to her court and it was there that the original Bardic College was established under the sponsorship of Fenella.
 This group drew its members from lands far from the Brethic Hills (which is why the present day bards are a movement which transcends nations yet still keeps the trappings of Brethic dress and manners).